bachzz/bachzz.github.io/_posts/2025-05-02-RNR_Map_ROS2_Gazebo.md

 Thank you for reaching this point :)

-## Next steps?
+## What's next?
 As you can see, we haven't retrained RNR-Map models on Gazebo data, but it still can generally localize well when observing objects with somewhat defined reconstructions (i.e: fridge, door).
 Possible reason for this is that they are simply large objects with few details, thus a single latent code might not capture sufficient information?
 - Reconstruction: How should we improve the handling of latent code to better reconstruct fine-grained details?
 [RNR-Map++](https://arxiv.org/abs/2410.05621) might be an option.
 What about Gaussian Splatting?
 I'm curious.
 - Localization: Can integrating **natural language** latent embeddings improve its localization ability?
 [Le-RNR-Map](https://intelligolabs.github.io/Le-RNR-Map/) might be an option.
+Moreover, this may enable further tasks such as object-goal localization (i.e: you ask 'go to where I cook', robot moves to kitchen)